 Twitter is getting close to choosing its Dublin office, if data from the Companies Registrations Office is to be believed.

-In submission to the CRO on October 13 Twitter International Company changed their registered address from “70 Sir John Rogerson’s Quay “, a holding address likely belonging to Twitter’s Irish lawyers, to “C/O BDO Beaux Lane House Mercer Street Lower, Dublin 2 Ireland.”
+In a submission to the CRO on October 13 Twitter International Company changed their registered address from “70 Sir John Rogerson’s Quay “, a holding address likely belonging to Twitter’s Irish lawyers, to “C/O BDO Beaux Lane House Mercer Street Lower, Dublin 2 Ireland.”

 BDO is an accountancy company that specialises in helping large and international companies comply with Irish law.
 BDO lists its activities as outsourcing, real estate, corporate governance, financial reporting, and consultancy, among others;